-Digitalization is a seemingly new buzz word on the agenda in many organizations as well as in pitch decks of savvy consultants.
-It describes the introduction of digital technology to an organizational process to make existing activities more effective or deliver a new service to the organization.
+Digitalisation is a seemingly new buzz word on the agenda in many organizations as well as in pitch decks of savvy consultants.
+It describes the introduction of digital technology to an organisational process to make existing activities more effective or deliver a new service to the organisation.
 Avoiding manual steps, human intervention and any unnecessary interfaces are commonly a focus point.
 Over the past decades, the term has been used in various contexts, from actually transforming physical processes like type setting to digital printing or using computer aided design instead of pencil and paper.
-However, in today’s practice, businesses usually mean leveraging X-as-a-Service offerings to apply flexible and scalable technology to optimize a specific business outcome when talking about digitalization.
+However, in today’s practice, businesses usually mean leveraging X-as-a-Service offerings to apply flexible and scalable technology to optimize a specific business outcome when talking about digitalisation.

-What does digitalization mean for Risk Management and Compliance?
+What does digitalisation mean for Risk Management and Compliance?

 Lots of manual interaction

 Many Risk Management and Compliance processes in organizations involve multiple separate spreadsheets, feedback and additions being sent back and forth via emails, spreadsheet outcomes pasted into slide decks and probably still some printouts with a busy executive’s hand-written comments.

 Labor intensive processes

 Compliance reporting and Risk Management requirements have developed so rapidly, that especially highly regulated companies like banks have solved an immediate need by hiring more people.
 Compliance and Risk Management departments have grown to enormous dimensions.